Mixture of Experts based Multi-task Supervise Learning from Crowds: Experiments

 \section{Experiments}

-In this section, we verify the effectiveness of our method through experiments.
-Our MMLC-owf method is a truth inference method, and we compare it with the following baselines: MV\cite{sheng2008get} directly uses majority voting to determine the ground truth; DS\cite{dawid1979maximum} employs a confusion matrix to characterize the labeling behavior of workers and uses the EM algorithm to infer the ground truth; HDS\cite{karger2011iterative} simplifies the DS method by assuming that each worker has the same probability of being correct under different truth values and equal probabilities for incorrect options; FDS\cite{sinha2018fast} is a simple and efficient algorithm based on DS, designed to achieve faster convergence while maintaining the accuracy of truth inference; Max-MIG\cite{cao2019max} utilizes the EM algorithm to integrate label aggregation and classifier training; CoNAL\cite{chu2021learning} distinguishes between common noise and individual noise by predicting a joint worker confusion matrix using classifiers; CrowdAR\cite{cao2023learning} estimates worker capability features through classifier prediction and models the reliability of joint worker labels.
+We verify the effectiveness of our method through experiments\footnote{Our code is available at https://github.com/Crowds24/MMLC.}.
+We compare our learning-from-crowds method MMLC-owf with the following baselines: MV\cite{sheng2008get} directly uses majority voting to determine the ground truth; DS\cite{dawid1979maximum} employs a confusion matrix to characterize the labeling behavior of workers and uses the EM algorithm to infer the ground truth; HDS\cite{karger2011iterative} simplifies the DS method by assuming that each worker has the same probability of being correct under different truth values and equal probabilities for incorrect options; FDS\cite{sinha2018fast} is a simple and efficient algorithm based on DS, designed to achieve faster convergence while maintaining the accuracy of truth inference; Max-MIG\cite{cao2019max} utilizes the EM algorithm to integrate label aggregation and classifier training; CoNAL\cite{chu2021learning} distinguishes between common noise and individual noise by predicting a joint worker confusion matrix using classifiers; CrowdAR\cite{cao2023learning} estimates worker capability features through classifier prediction and models the reliability of joint worker labels.

-Our truth inference framework, MMLC-df, incorporates a core component that performs data filling.
-We compare it with the following baselines: G\_MV \cite{sheng2011simple} utilizes truth inference results from the MV algorithm to evaluate worker ability and assign new labels accordingly; G\_IRT \cite{baker2017basics} utilizes joint maximum likelihood estimation to estimate parameters of the IRT model, such as worker abilities and item difficulties, and generates new labels based on these parameters; TDG4Crowd \cite{fang2023tdg4crowd} learns the feature distributions of workers and items separately using worker models and item models.
+We compare MMLC-df with the following baselines: G\_MV \cite{sheng2011simple} utilizes truth inference results from the MV algorithm to evaluate worker ability and assign new labels accordingly; G\_IRT \cite{baker2017basics} utilizes joint maximum likelihood estimation to estimate parameters of the IRT model, such as worker abilities and item difficulties, and generates new labels based on these parameters; TDG4Crowd \cite{fang2023tdg4crowd} learns the feature distributions of workers and items separately using worker models and item models.
 An inference component is used to learn the label distribution and generate new labels.